Scalable resolvent analysis for three-dimensional flows: Test cases

 Figure \ref{fig:gains_3D} compares the gains of two-dimensional and three-dimensional discretizations of the jet.
 Due to the azimuthal symmetry of the problem, the gains of the three-dimensional problem are expected to be the union of the gains from the axisymmetric problem \citep{Sirovich87_2}.
 Since higher wavenumbers $(m > 3)$ have lower gains \citep{Pickeringetal21}, the union of the first four azimuthal wavenumbers is enough to match the leading modes of the three-dimensional system.
 The azimuthal symmetry makes modes corresponding to $m \neq 0$ appear in pairs for the three-dimensional problem.
+As a result, figure \ref{fig:gains_3D}(a) displays three distinct curves, even though six modes are represented; each curve corresponds to one of the two symmetrical modes that overlap.
+The optimal gain at $m = 0$ is not captured in the three-dimensional analysis, as it is suboptimal and has lower energy compared to the other modes when $St \le 0.3$ as shown in figure \ref{fig:gains_3D}(a).
 The six computed modes appear in pairs for $St \le 0.3$, after which the gain of the $m=0$ mode becomes large enough to appear for the three-dimensional problem.
 Up to $St = 0.8$, the largest gains are associated with $m = \pm 1$.
-All of the modes that appear for the three-dimensional problem are KH modes; many more resolvent modes would need to be computed to capture Orr modes that are buried beneath a slew of KH modes for each azimuthal wavenumber.
+All of the modes that appear for the three-dimensional problem are KH modes; more ($k > 10$) resolvent modes would need to be computed to capture Orr modes that are buried beneath a slew of KH modes for each azimuthal wavenumber.
 The close match between the computed three-dimensional modes and the set of two-dimensional modes verifies that the three-dimensional calculations are properly capturing the known physics for this problem.
 The small mismatch at frequencies close to $St = 1$ is due to mild under-resolution of the grid for the compact structures that appear at these frequencies.

 Figure \ref{fig:modes23D} shows the pressure response modes at four $(St, m)$ pairs (other components such as velocity yield similar observations).
 Each panel shows, for one $(St, m)$ pair, contours of the two-dimensional mode computed leveraging symmetry, isocontours of the corresponding three-dimensional mode, and contours for cross sections of the three-dimensional mode in the $x-y$ and $y-z$ planes.
 These images show the wavepacket form of the modes, confirm the classification of each three-dimensional mode with a particular azimuthal wavenumber, and illustrate the match between the symmetric and three-dimensional results.
 As noted by \citet{Martinietal21}, symmetries such as the azimuthal homogeneity of the jet produce pairs of modes with equal gain that can be arbitrarily combined (under the constraint of orthogonality) to produce equally valid mode pairs.
 For visualization purposes, we have adjusted the phase and summed the mode pairs to best match those of the modes from the axisymmetric calculations.